kiranaw/mo3viz/README.md

-# MO3 Directory

 ## Directory Overview

-The main folder is **MO3**, which is structured into three subfolders:
+The main folder is structured into three subfolders:

 - `1dataprocess`: Contains data processing scripts and raw datasets.
 - `2mapviz`: Contains files related to map visualization and spatial data.